15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 Utah Medicaid and financial aid

-Utah offers several financial assistance options for qualifying seniors:
+Utah offers several financial assistance options:

 - Monthly income below $1,215